xolvio/md-blog/README.md

 The `:_id` is a truncated version of the mongo id for the blog entry.
 This allows you to have multiple posts with the same title over time.

+When you archive blog posts, currently they are removed from the main view but they are still accessible by search engines and external links.
+To see your archived blog entries, go to:

+`www.your-site.com/archive`

 ##Contribution
 Yes please!

 Todo list:
+ * [ ] Your idea!
+ * [ ] Image Uploads
+ * [ ] Date Picker
+ * [ ] Author Picker
  * [ ] Pagination
+ * [ ] Admin page for backup / restore of data
+ * [ ] Admin page for user management
  * [ ] Auto draft saving + history
+ * [ ] Tabbed view for: All / Published / Unpublished / Archived